The National Geospatial-Intelligence Agency’s (NGA) Commercial Joint Mapping Toolkit

 - Increased performance

-The CJMTK program constitutes a government and industry collaboration providing
+The CJMTK Program constitutes a government and industry collaboration providing

 full lifecycle management to mission application developers.
-Our team continues to evolve, develop, support,
+Our team continues to

-The foundation of the CJMTK offering is the Esri ArcGIS suite of commercial software developer
+The foundation of the CJMTK offering is Esri’s ArcGIS suite of commercial software

-3-D, Spatial, Network, Tracking, and Geodatabase Update extensions; and ArcGIS for
+Tracking, and Geodatabase Update Extensions; and ArcGIS Enterprise Advanced and

 This acquisition replaces all of the existing Joint Mapping Tool Kit (JMTK) functions